aptos-labs/developer-docs/docs/move/book/packages.md

 address_to_be_filled_in = "0x101010101"
 ```

-Most of the sections in the package manifest are self explanatory, but named
+Most of the sections in the package manifest are self-explanatory, but named
-addresses can be a bit difficult to understand so it's worth examining them in
+addresses can be a bit difficult to understand, so it's worth examining them in
 a bit more detail.

 ## Named Addresses During Compilation